British Black Lives Matter activist Sasha Johnson critically injured after London shooting

 “If you live in a majority-coloured neighborhood you shouldn’t reside there because you’re a risk to those people — just like if a sex offender lived next to a school he would be a risk to those children,” she said.

-In the past, Johnson has also lead calls to defund the police.
+In the past, Johnson has also led calls to defund the police.

 In March, Johnson posted a video on an Instagram account bearing her name, showing followers that her car window had been smashed and dented.